jlvandenhout/docusaurus-plugin-docs-editor-preview/docs/tutorial-basics/markdown-features.md

 ## Images

-Regular Markdown images are supported.
+Regular Markdown images are .

 Add an image at `static/img/docusaurus.png` and display it in Markdown: